Credit cards suspended for county attorney’s office

 “(Thuston) was adamant that the discussion didn’t happen,” Galemore said.

-While he initially denied any knowledge of the meeting in response to Galemore’s overtures, Thuston ultimately told The Tribune that he was in fact present for it.
+While he initially denied any knowledge of the meeting in response to Galemore’s over

 While Thuston was not present for Monday’s meeting, the motion to suspend his office’s credit cards passed by a 3-0 margin.
 County Clerk Heather Elsworth asked commissioners if an email would be satisfactory for informing Thuston of the vote.
 Galemore said suspension of the credit cards becomes effective once Community National Bank is contacted on the matter.
 Elsworth said notification would be sent first thing in the morning today, and suspension of the credit cards will likely take place shortly thereafter.